rycolab/website/content/authors/pawel/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Members
-- Current
-- PhD Students
-- Large Language Models Teaching Assistants
 - Teaching Assistants AFLT S25
 ---
-Jiaoda Li is an ETH AI Center Doctoral Fellow.
-He is part of the groups of Ryan Cotterell and Stefan Feuerriegel.
-He also works closely with Mrinmaya Sachan and Rico Sennrich.
-He received his Master degree in Data Science from ETH Zürich in 2021.
-Prior to that, he was an undergraduate student in City University of Hong Kong, majoring in Electronic and Communication Engineering.
+Pawel is a second-year Computer Science Master student.
+He completed his Bachelor’s degree in Theoretical Computer Science at Jagiellonian University in Krakow, Poland.
+In his free time, he reads lots of books, plays board games, paints miniatures, and goes hiking.

-Native Language: Mandarin
+Native language: Polish

-Animal Form: Mouse